Your browser does not support JavaScript.

 Credit Reports

-A mixed credit file is a credit report that contains information belonging partly to another person.
+Mixed credit file means a credit file that contains information belonging partly to another person.

 Read more about Mixed Credit File.